aboueim/Election_Analysis/README.md

 - The county results were:

-    Jefferson comprised 10.5% of the votes and 38,855 number of the votes.
+    Jefferson comprised 10.5% of the voters and 38,855 number of the votes.
     Denver comprised 82.8% of the votes and 306,055 number of the votes.
     Arapahoe comprised 6.7% of the votes and 24,801 number of the votes.

-- The county with the largest turnout was:
+- The county with the largest voter turnout was:

     Denver that comprised 82.8% of the votes and 306,055 number of the votes.